 The irony in this case and in others like it is that the people who extol the importance of digital security are often the ones who expect the most exceptions.
 We all understand why it’s important for everyone in an organization to err on the safer, more secure side of the road when it comes to digital workflows.
-There is plenty of data supporting how company insiders put information at risk:
+There is data supporting how company insiders put information at risk:

 - 56% of respondents said that the primary cause of data breaches experienced by companies in this study was the careless employee.

 - In contrast, only 22% of respondents say external attackers or malicious/criminal insiders caused the breach.

 But when it comes to our own behavior, we tend to prioritize ease of use and productivity and downplay the risks.
 Employees, execs, and IT pros all have one thing in common: when it comes to Shadow IT, everyone else is the problem.
 I should know since I’m guilty of it myself!

 Here at ManagedMethods, we use a variety of sanctioned cloud apps, including Salesforce, which I use on a daily basis.
 However, I must admit that I also use a couple of unsanctioned cloud apps:

 - Evernote to take quick notes during calls and create to-do lists